aau-fed/flexoffer_agent/README.md

 After the container is up and running, the services can be accessed on ports configured in `docker-compose.yml`

-#### Redeployment after changing/updating code
+##### Redeployment after changing/updating code
-When you make changes to your app code, remember to rebuild your image and recreate your appâ€™s containers.
+When you make changes to your app code, remember to rebuild your image and recreate your docker containers.
 To redeploy a service, use the following command the following commands.
 The first rebuilds the image for the service and then stop, destroy, and recreate just the web service.
 The --no-deps flag prevents `docker-compose` from also recreating any services which this service depends on.